tarwn/lessthandot-hugo/blogs/content/posts/2008-12-22-calculating-mean-median-and-mode-with-sq.md

 ---
 Calculating Median and Mode with SQL Server can be frustrating for some developers, but it doesn't have to be.
 Often times, inexperienced developers will attempt to write this with procedural programming practices, but set based methods do exist.

-Before showing you methods to calculate these values, it’s probably best to explain what they are.
+Before showing you methods to calculate these values, it's probably best to explain what they are.

 Mean is another name for average.
 SQL Server has a built-in function to calculate this value.